grizzlysmit/RegexUtils/README.md

 SUBTITLE
 ========

-A Raku module that provides helpers for Regex stuff both Perl5 and EMCA262Regex
+A Raku class/module that provides helpers for Regex stuff both Perl5 and EMCA262Regex

 COPYRIGHT
 =========